isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-ants-in-car/index.md

 ##  Why Ants Invade Your Car

 To be able to effectively get rid of ants in the car, it is important to understand why they infested there in the first place.
-Cars are an uncommon place for ants to nest, but when they do it is due to either one of the following reasons: - Your car was parked near an [ant](https://pestpolicy.com/how-to-get-rid-of-ants-naturally-outside/) colony for a long time.
+Cars are an uncommon place for ants to nest, but when they do it is due to either one of the following reasons: - Your car was parked near an [ant](https://pestpolicy.com/how-to-get-rid-of-ants-naturally-outside/)colony for a long time.

 Ant colonies are normally near a kitchen or trash cans, so if your garage is nearby, this is probably why they got into your car.